veny/GearmaNode/README.md

         job.workComplete(rslt);
     });

-A function the worker is able to perform can be registered via ''worker#addFunction(name, callback, options)'' where ''name'' is a symbolic name of the function, ''callback'' is a function to be run when a job will be received and ''options'' are additional options.
+A function the worker is able to perform can be registered via `worker#addFunction(name, callback, options)` where `name` is a symbolic name of the function, `callback` is a function to be run when a job will be received and `options` are additional options.